ANNUAL REPORT 2024-25

 B.Arts, B.Business (Mgmt) (Hons), Graduate Certificate in Management

 Lee-Anne has held several senior management positions across a range of community service organisations and developed partnerships and networks with a diverse range of stakeholders to deliver collaborative projects.
-She has worked in both service delivery and policy development across a range of project streams including, child protection, domestic and family violence services, family and relationship services and disability services.
+She has worked in both service delivery and policy development across a range of project streams including child protection, domestic and family violence services, family and relationship services and disability services.

 Throughout Lee-Anne’s 25-year history working in the community services sector, she remains committed to championing equitable access to services in regional, remote, and rural communities and advocating for community organisations to receive the funding and support they need to deliver them.